 We start the expedition from the Ace Café, London.
 If you are a non-UK resident, we can facilitate the freight of your motorcycle to the UK from your own country.
 We Customs clear your motorcycle and you simply need to collect it from our freight agent’s depot and ride to London.
 This is an additional cost to you.
 At the end of the trip, all bikes are sea freighted back to the UK from Tianjin.
 From the UK, your motorcycle can then be freighted back to your own country – again at your own cost.
 If we get at least 3 riders from another country, we can do a separate sea freight arrangement direct to that country.

 What about servicing & tyres?

 There are no authorised motorcycle dealers for Triumph, BMW, KTM once we leave Istanbul and before China.
 All motorcycles must arrive at the start fully serviced and with new tyres.
-A minor service is then done around the half way point (Samarkand / Dushanbe).
+A minor service is then done around 6000 miles into the trip (Samarkand / Dushanbe).
 We also carry in our support vehicle a change of tyres – knobbly tyres (Conti TKC 80) for the dirt roads ahead – for riders for the half way point (tyres at your cost)